Ceramic Dictionary

 es: BARREÑO

-a) Basin; used for washing hands and faces It is a half circular bowl, made with a ceramic or metal material.
-They are attached to a wall or table, with taps, drain and made to hold water.
-Also known as hand-basins and if large and used to clean objects and known as sinks.
+a) Basin; used for washing hands and faces.
+It is a half-circular bowl made of a ceramic or metal material.
+They are attached to a wall or table, have taps, a drain and are made to hold water.
+Also known as hand-basins and if large and used to clean objects are known as sinks.

 b) Basin, made to hold and carry products.
-Made of china, plastic or metal and are circular containers, with a flat floor.
-Made in many sizes and with or without handles on the sides.
-Used to carry and store loose products such and liquids, grain etc. When they have a curved base they are known as bowls
+Made of china, plastic or metal, these are circular containers with a flat floor.
+Made in many sizes, they are available with or without handles on the sides.
+Used to carry and store loose products such as liquids, grain, etc. When they have a curved base they are known as bowls.

 Read more about: Container – Glaze-base

-Bats are flat, rectangular pieces of wood with a handle that can be with or without indented textures.
+Bats are flat, rectangular pieces of wood with a handle and can be with or without indented textures.
 Used to hit clay to flatten it out and leave textures.

-Note: Bat has several different meanings in ceramics and the following links are four different way of using it.
+Note: Bat has several different meanings in pottery and the following links explain different way of using it.

-Read more about: Beater: tectures / Hammer / Paddle: beating pots / Wheel (f) Bat for throwing
+Read more about: Beater: textures / Hammer / Paddle: beating pots / Wheel (f) Bat for throwing

 ca: RECEPTA